Comfort Keepers Proudly Offers Alzheimer's Services and Dementia Home Care for Our Neighbors in Springfield, PA

 Let Us Help You with Professional Caregivers

-While there are many things you can do to provide dementia home care services for your loved one, you will find that our caregivers offer a range of additional services intended to help make caring for them a little easier.
+While there are many things you can do to provide dementia home care and Alzeheimer's services for your loved one, you will find that our caregivers offer a range of additional services intended to help make caring for them a little easier.

 Our caregivers can help your loved one with a series of mental exercises and games that are designed to help stimulate their brain and keep it active.
 Something that has been found to slow the progression of Alzheimer's disease along with lowering their levels of confusion and anxiety.

 Our caregivers can help you to record any changes in your loved one's behavior in a written log.
-Keeping track of this information can help their physician to adjust their dementia home care plan to meet the changes as they occur.
+Keeping track of this information can help their physician to adjust their care plan to meet the changes as they occur.

 Our caregivers can run errands such as shopping for groceries and provide your loved one with a range of transportation services.